BA(Hons) RNMH MA Ed

-Supporting staff working with death and dying
+Supporting staff working with loss, death and dying

-I am a member of Open Thanatology Research Group
+Member of Open Thanatology Research Group

 Complex mental health

-Clinical decision making
+Leadership and clinical decision making

 Evans C A & Kevern P (2015) Liminality in preregistration mental health nurse education: A review of the literature, Nurse Education in Practice, Volume 15, Issue 1, Pages 1-6

 Harris C A (2021) “Finding Comfort and Truth in Une Mort Tres Douce” in Narratives of Covid: Loss, Dying, Death and Grief during Covid 19, edited by Erica Borgstrom and Sharon Mallon

 Harris C A and Murcott W (2023) A disorder- or just me?
 Life with Bipolar, Open Learn

 Borgstrom, E., Harris, C. A., Kerry, J., and Mallon.
 S. (2023) Bereavement during employment in Higher Education (UK): 2023 Survey Report.
 Milton Keynes: The Open University.